Naojen/SNOMED-Coding/README.md

 </p>
 <p align="center"><em> ERAG based SNOMED coding </em></p>

+In the same manner as PRW, this approach is also handled in two ways divided by  the nature of the LlaMa models:  models provided by Meta, and  models deployed via Ollama

+## ERAG-based SNOMED Coding with models deployed via Ollama
 ### Building the Docker Container
 Build the docker container using the dockerfile in /ERAG/Dockerfile. and build the image
 ```bash